CartoDB/documentation/app/content/angular/getting-started.md

 ```

 {{% bannerNote title="tip" %}}
 In this simple example, we have included this chart component in the `Home` module and it is tightly coupled with the Stores layer.
 If you are building a more complex application with several charts, this component can be easily generalized to work with different layers and generate different types of charts.
-In the particular case of the `groupValuesByColumn`, this method is implementing a calculation similar to doing a SQL query with a `GROUP BY` clause on the keys column and the map stage can be improved to apply different aggregation operations, in addition to the current `COUNT` calculation (`AVG`, `SUM`, ..)
+In the particular case of the `groupValuesByColumn`, this method is implementing a calculation similar to performing a SQL query with a `GROUP BY` clause on the keys column and the map stage can be improved to apply different aggregation operations, in addition to the current `COUNT` calculation (`AVG`, `SUM`, ..)
 {{%/ bannerNote %}}